 - Have ready a 9-inch pie pan with at least 2-inch high sides.
 I like it with a removable bottom but you can use a nice ceramic or glass pie plate and serve it directly from it.

-- Put the lined pan in the freezer for 15-20 minutes while the oven gets to the right temperature.
+- Place the lined pan in the freezer for 15-20 minutes while the oven gets to the right temperature.
 This will help the dough to shrink as little as possible as it bakes.

 - Blind bake the crust: Cover it with aluminum foil or parchment paper.
-Add some weight: small ceramic balls, or use raw rice, chickpeas, lentils, even flour.
-Any ingredients that will not burn and will weigh the paper down.
+Add some weight (small ceramic balls, raw rice, chickpeas, lentils or even flour).
+Any ingredient that doesn't burn but will weigh the paper down works.
+Use a cheap one as you won't be able to use it after this.
 Bake for 15 minutes until you can remove the paper with the weight.
 Do this carefully to make sure you don't burn your hands and take out the whole thing at once without tearing the crust.
 Bake the pastry 5-10 minutes longer, until barely colored and dry.
 You don't have to completely bake it at this point.

 For the crumble:

-- Mix flour and sugar in a medium bowl.
+- Mix 1 cup all-purpose flour with a pinch of salt, ⅓ cup white granulated sugar and ⅓ cup brown sugar in a medium bowl.

-- Put this crumbly mixture in the freezer while you make the filling.
+- Add ½ cup unsalted butter, melted, and stir with a fork until it's integrated with the dry ingredients.
+It will be crumbly.
+Put this crumbly mixture in the fridge while you make the filling.

-- Top the peach mixture with the cold crumble.
+- Sprinkle the peach mixture with the cold crumble.

-- Bake for about 55 minutes, or until the fruit is bubbly and the crumble is golden.
+- Bake for about 45-50 minutes, or until the fruit is bubbly and the crumble is golden.
+If the crust is browning too quickly, tent with foil and continue baking.

 - Cool on a wire rack until it's at room temperature.
 I like to refrigerate it, covered, for a few hours before serving.
 It's easier to cut and the filling has a chance to solidify a bit.